-- Single tied arch per span.
+- Single-tied arch per span.

 These bridges are a treat to look at, but they are very costly to maintain.
-A perfect picture of this type of bridge is the Gateway Bridge that links the upper and lower parts of Michigan.
+A perfect picture of this type of bridge is the Gateway Bridge which links the upper and lower parts of Michigan.
 The structure is 250 feet long and wide enough for multiple lanes of traffic.

-Suspension Bridge Model
+6. Suspension Bridge Model

 A suspension bridge is a design that uses ropes or cables to support the weight of the bridge.
 All the weight of traffic and pedestrian crossing is supported by the cables that are connected to its vertical suspenders.
-This type of bridge is a preferred choice of construction for areas with high winds, prone to earthquakes and vibrations from the amount of traffic that will flow across it.
+This type of bridge is a preferred choice of construction for areas with high winds, prone to earthquakes, and vibrations from the amount of traffic that will flow across it.

-The Historical Cable-Stayed Bridges
+7. The Historical Cable-Stayed Bridges

 With this design, all the cables will meet at one point near the top of the pylon.
 These bridges are made to span long distances.
 They can be made out of any material and can support every type of decking that is currently sold and used on the market.

 The longest cable-stayed bridge in the world is the Russky Bridge located in Vladivostok.
 It span reaches over 3,100 meters.
 It carries just about every type of vehicle and cargo transported on road and rail.
 It is made up of steel rope, concrete box girders, steel, and concrete pylons.
 It is the perfect example of the cable-stayed bridge design.